OctopusDeploy/Architecture/Steps/Concepts/InputsAndOutputs.md

 To do their job, steps need to be given inputs that define all of their relevant contextual information - cloud service details, package details, Octopus environmental details, and more.
 These inputs are usually supplied by a user via the step's UI.

+For further detail on how the below decisions have been implemented, see the [Step Package Documentation]() hosted on the `step-api` repository.

 ## Problem

 Prior to Step Packages, Octopus provided no explicit schema definition for the inputs a given step needed defined to do its job - it used a Namespace-keyed state bag approach to supplying steps with their inputs.